OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira-align.md

 > In Jira Align, entity type selection in mapping depends on the project.
 See [Project Selection](#project-selection).

 # Integration Configuration

-Set sync timing and parameters between Jira Align and the target system.
+Set a time to synchronize data between Jira Align and the other system to be integrated.
+Also, define parameters and conditions, if any, for integration.

-Click [Integration Configuration](../integrate/integration-configuration.md) to follow configuration steps.
+Click [Integration Configuration](../integrate/integration-configuration.md) to learn the step-by-step process to configure integration between two systems.

 <p align="center">
   <img src="../assets/Ja8.png" width="600px" />